-Castello di Montegiove (Castle of Montegiove) is situated in the province of Montegabbione in Umbria.
-Owned and run by Lorenzo Misciattelli and his family since four centuries.
-The 13th century castle is perched on a hill top facing the stunning Apennine mountains.
+If you are visiting Italy and looking for offbeat recommendations then I’d suggest you to head to Castello di Montegiove.
+Situated in the province of Montegabbione in Umbria, the castle is owned and run by Lorenzo Misciattelli and his family since four centuries.
+The 13th century castle is perched on a hill facing the stunning Apennine mountains.

 The castle and its surroundings give the impression of being right out the pages of a medieval fantasy novel (Harry Potter for me).
 The Misciattelli family are so passionate about their estate and also produce of wine here.
 The main products are Umbrian Rosso and Orvietano Rosso.

 So visiting the castle has a double treat- not only do you get amazing views amongst all that history but you also have a glass of wine in your hand.
 I was given a guided tour of the grounds and wine making facility by Lorenzo.
 It was really amazing to see the process of wine making.
 Afterwards we tasted the Orvietano Rosso– a fresh and fruity red wine, comparatively younger compared to others.
 Lorenzo’s lovely wife Rikki was also part of the tour and we spoke of India and Italy and her passion for the land.
 There are two beautiful and luxurious apartments created around the castle grounds by Lorenzo and Rikki which they were kind enough to show me.
 I could picture myself on my next Italian holiday with olive mills and vineyards galore!